dojo/framework/docs/en/routing/supplemental.md

 # Router API

-The Dojo Router exposes an API that can be used to generate and navigate to links, get the params for the current route and check if an route id has been matched.
+The Dojo Router exposes an API that can be used to generate and navigate to links, get the params for the current route and check if a route id has been matched.

 -   `link(route: string, params: Params = {}): string | undefined`: Generate a link based on the route id and optionally params.
 If no params are passed it will attempt to use the current routes parameters, then any default parameters provided in the routing configuration.
 If a link cannot be generated, `undefined` is returned.
 -   `setPath(path: string): void`: Sets the path in the router.
 -   `get currentParams(): { [string: index]: string }`: Returns parameters in the current route
--   `getRoute(id: string): RouteContext | undefined`: Returns the `RouteContext` for an route id if it is currently matched.
+-   `getRoute(id: string): RouteContext | undefined`: Returns the `RouteContext` for a route id if it is currently matched.
 If the route id is not matched, then return `undefined`.

 ## Generating a link for a route